-The Statement of Net Assets presents KALGOV's nonfiduciary assets and liabilities, with the difference reported as net assets.
-Net assets are reported in three categories:
+The Statement of Net Position presents KALGOV's nonfiduciary assets and liabilities, with the difference reported as net position.
+Net position is reported in three categories:

-- Invested in capital assets consists of capital assets, net of accumulated depreciation plus construction or improvement of those assets. - Restricted net assets result when constraints placed on net asset use are either externally imposed by creditors, grantors, contributors, and the like, or imposed by law through enabling legislation.
-KALGOV has no restricted net assets at September 30, 2012. - Unrestricted net assets consist of net assets, which do not meet the definition of the two preceding categories.
-Unrestricted net assets often are designated (for example, internally restricted), to indicate that management does not consider them to be available for general operations.
+- Net investment in capital assets consists of capital assets, net of accumulated depreciation plus construction or improvement of those assets. - Restricted net position results when constraints placed on net position use are either externally imposed by creditors, grantors, contributors, and the like, or imposed by law through enabling legislation.
+KALGOV has no restricted net position at September 30, 2013. - Unrestricted net position consists of net position, which does not meet the definition of the two preceding categories.
+Unrestricted net position often is designated (for example, internally restricted), to indicate that management does not consider such to be available for general operations.
 They often have resources that are imposed by management, but can be removed or modified.